spencerhhall/phone-codes/README.md

 \
 For many people's phone passwords, they often choose to spell out a word.
 It can be meaningful or completely random and it happens a lot.
-For example, my mother's phone password used to be 3825 for a number of years.\
+For example, my mother's phone password used to be 3825 and her computer password was a combination of mine nd my sister's name for a number of years.\
 \
-This project seeks to find the most common 4 and 6-digit passcodes (2 of the iPhone numerical passcode options) from a list of many 4 and 6 letter-long words.
-The results will be displayed graphically (I need to work on my Python data visualization) so that you can understand the odds of guessing a word-based passcode.\
+This code, given a specific wordlist, maps every word to a combination of numbers and visualizes the frequency of each combination.\
 \
-For now, I will not be considering passcodes made from multiple words or the commonality of the word itself because I haven't even finished writing this file and that's gonna take some work.
-I'll probably incorporate the "popularity" of words later on, but not yet.\
-\
-Idea: generalize it so that it just takes in a wordlist in standard format and converts it into a set of numbers, which is displayed.
-It's on the user to choose a good wordlist (popular words, length of words, etc.).
+Eventually, l33tsp34k will be added.